GeRmAnImAl/Group1HRMSAPP/README.md

 Currently, all users can view all submitted worked hours.

+## Benefits and Payroll Functionality
+Employees can now select benefits which they wish to enroll into.
+HR can create, update, and delete benefits.

+Benefits range from healthcare to special employee perks.
+Employees should keep in mind that benefits

+cost money each paycheck.
+This is highlighted as part of the new payroll functionality.
+Managers can now pay

+employees based on their worked hours input into the system.
+The system calculates payroll based on hours worked,

+employee compensation amount, and enrolled benefits cost.
+We don't believe in taxes, so they have been omitted

+until the IRS catches on!

+## Training and Development Functionality
+Employees can now be trained!
+Users with the specialType HR can now create, update, and delete

+training modules.
+Users with the specialType MANAGER can assign trainings to employees, and all

+users can complete trainings.
+Trainings are informational and require users acknowledge that they read

+and understand the training before they can mark it as completed.
+The system will track both assigned and

+completed trainings for each employee.

 # Implement Two Patterns
 ## AJ Germani
 I chose to implement the Observer OOP Design Pattern using the Manager and TimeOffRequest